Stacktical/stacktical.github.io/_posts/2021-11-12-stacktical-dsla-developer-guide-p2-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 #### Service Level Agreement (SLA)

 A SLA is a contract between a service *provider* and service *user(s)* containing all of the above components.
-An agreed SLO, to be verified periodically according to a set SLI, with a defined period that the agreement is active.
-The token pool is contributed to by both the provider and users and rewards or compensations are paid out of it according to the SLI/SLO results.
+It will have an agreed SLO, which will be verified periodically according to a set SLI, and be active for a defined period or term.
+The token pool is contributed to by both the provider and users, and rewards or compensations are paid out of it according to the SLI/SLO results.

+### #DubaiDeFi

+[#DubaiDeFi](https://blog.stacktical.com/mainnet/defi/2021/11/09/stacktical-dsla-protocol-dubai-defi-hackathon-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.html), the biggest hackathon on the Arabian Peninsula, is the perfect chance to get started using the DTK to BUIDL!
+Plus a chance at over **$300K** in prizes!

+Read our [blog post](https://blog.stacktical.com/mainnet/defi/2021/11/09/stacktical-dsla-protocol-dubai-defi-hackathon-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.html) about it or head over to [dubaidefi.io](https://dubaidefi.io) to learn more!

 ### Important Links